General facts

 Tourism

-France is one of the most popular tourist destinations in the world, with approximately 80 million visitors per year.
-Charles de Gaulle airport in Paris is also the second busiest airport in Europe.
-France aims to reach 100 million tourists by 2020.
+France is the most visited tourist destination in the world with approximately 100 million visitors in 2023.
+Charles de Gaulle airport in Paris is also the second busiest airport in Europe, with over 67 million passengers passing through in 2023.

 Approach to business (things to keep in mind)